Can I Invoice a Company as an Individual?

 The invoice should predominantly include:

-Your client’s name and address – Include all the details of company/client you are invoicing so that reaches the right place/person.
+Your client’s name and address – Include all the details of the company/client you are invoicing so that reaches the right place/person.

 Your name and your business address – Individual or company, as a sender it is essential that you include your contact information too.